 - Restart your computer to automatically reinstall the software, then follow steps 1,2, and 3 again but choose Update driver instead of Uninstall.

 - On the new window, click on Search automatically for updated driver software.
 Then reboot your system.

 You can also use dedicated updater software like the Outbyte tool.
 You can set it up to regularly update your drivers, so you won’t experience this issue in the future.

 Dust and lint can accumulate in your laptop’s charging port and cause an obstruction when you connect your AC adapter to the machine.

-Even if your Dell laptop charges correctly when plugged, you should clean the laptop’s ports regularly.
+Even if your Dell laptop charges correctly when plugged in, you should clean the laptop’s ports regularly.

 The proper way to do this cleaning is to first power off the system and disconnect the AC adapter from the power source.

-Next, making use of lint-free cloth dabbed in rubbing alcohol (optional), clean the charging port thoroughly.
+Next, make use of lint-free cloth dabbed in rubbing alcohol (optional), and clean the charging port thoroughly.